 Lion's mane has diabetes benefits—these benefits come from the mushroom's ability to lower body weight, eliminate obesity, and help lower blood sugar levels.
 In people with diabetes, the mushroom lowers body weight, increasing the body's response to insulin and improving blood sugar control.

 By improving your blood sugar control, Lion's mane mushroom boosts your immune system and reduces your risk of nerve damage and other diabetes complications.

 Read More: Learn how Lion's mane fights neuropathy in diabetic and non-diabetic people.

 3. You Reduce Your Risk Of Alzheimer's Disease

 Research has established a connection between obesity and Alzheimer's disease.
 A research study conducted in 2020(8) determined that people who are overweight or obese are at a higher risk of developing Alzheimer's disease at some point in their life.

 Read More: See how Lion's mane fights Alzheimer's disease.

 Another research study conducted in 2018(9) also established a connection between obesity and dementia.
 The study determined that people with excess body weight were at a much higher risk of developing dementia than those with healthy body weight.

-One of the best mushrooms for brain health, Lion's mane fights mild cognitive impairment by reducing body weight.
+Lion's mane fights mild cognitive impairment by reducing body weight.
 However, the mushroom also goes beyond reducing body weight to fight other precursors of dementia—for example, its antioxidants fight radical damage, which may increase the risk of dementia.

-4. You Reduce Your Risk of Cancer
+4. You Reduce Your Risk Of Cancer

 Weight gain resulting from bad lifestyle choices has been connected to an increased risk of cancer in both men and women.
 According to the CDC(10), obesity increases your risk of up to 13 cancers, including cancers of the ovary, breast, uterus, kidney, etc. Obesity may also result in an increased risk for colon cancer.